Our Team

 Isabelle Champagne-Chittick

-Isabelle Champagne-Chittick grew up in Bega, NSW where she trained in dance and gymnastics from a young age.
-Performing as part of Fling Physical Theatre for 8 years, she then took on work experience at Brisbane-based CIRCA, while in high school.
+Isabelle Champagne-Chittick grew up in Bega, NSW, where she trained in dance and gymnastics from a young age.
+She performed as part of Fling Physical Theatre for eight years.

-As part of Na Djinang Circus, Isabelle performed in Social Staples in Melbourne Fringe, Catapult Circus Festival, and Adelaide Fringe.
-She then went on to be a co-creative in Na Djinangs second work Common Dissonance.
+As part of Na Djinang Circus, Isabelle performed in Social Staples at Melbourne Fringe, Catapult Circus Festival, and Adelaide Fringe.
+She then went on to be a co-creative in Na Djinang’s second work, Common Dissonance and perform in multiple other works by Na Djinang Circus.

 Maggie Church-Kopp is a circus performer, actor and facilitator who was raised in Mparntwe and is proudly of Arrernte and British descent.